uthapa82/CyberSecurity-Learning/december_1D1Q.md

 | less reliable and slower | highly reliable and upgraded, provides less latency |
 | uses port to set up explicit connection | uses protocol to set up implicit connection|

+**6. How does SSL/TLS Encryption Work**
+* Uses both asymmetric and symmetric encryption to protect the confidentiality and integrity of data-in-transit
+* asymmetric encryption is used to establish a secure session between client and a server
+* symmetric encryption is used to exchange data
+    * The client contact the server using a secure URL (Https)
+    * server sends the client its certificate and public key
+    * client verifies this with a Trusted Root Certification Authority to ensure the certificate is legitimate
+    * client and server negotiate the strongest type of encryption that each can support
+    * client encrypts a session(secret) key with the server's public key and sends it back to the server
+    * the server decrypts the client communication with its private key and the session is established
+    * the session key(symmetric encryption) is now used to encrypt and decrypt data transmitted between the client and server

+* Both client and server are now using HTTPS(SSL/TLS + HTTP) for their communication